Making The Conceptual Tangible: The Role of Art in Understanding Mathematics and Science

 Kinetic sculpture is employed that visibly and audibly demonstrates particular phenomena, e.g. wavelike behaviour, celestial forces, harmonic ratios or resonance.
 The sculpture encompasses two or more tangible aspects such as shape, pattern, scale, sound, resonant frequencies, motion, recorded film that illuminates differences in different latitudes, and reversed or translated perspectives.

 Feedback is sought through exhibitions of the sculpture.
-Through observation, survey and interview, key metrics are captured and analysed.
-These include the degree to which interest has been captured, curiosity aroused, and comprehension aided by the art which is designed to maximise observation, questioning, critical thinking and learning.
+This includes the degree to which interest has been captured, curiosity aroused, and comprehension aided by the art which is designed to maximise observation, questioning, critical thinking and learning.

 Research Question